 Horror Movies Can’t be that Bad, Can They?

-What Can Happen if I Watch too many Horror Movies?
+What can happen if I watch too many horror movies?

 If you haven’t seen a horror show yet then you’re probably really young or super religious.
 I’d venture to say that almost everyone’s seen at least one in their lifetime.
 However, studies have shown that frequent viewers tend to have heavy anxiety that can last until even when they’re grown up.
 Not to mention many people develop triggers that can create fears that can and will last with them for the rest of their lives.
 There are a few things you can do to lessen the dangers of watching horror films.

 What if I REALLY want to watch one?

 Then that’s okay.
-You can definitely improve you health without changing your whole life around.
+You can definitely improve your health without changing your whole life around.
 Just try to work on limiting how often it is, and limiting the scariness when you do.
 I love them just as much as the next guy, but I make my health a priority and try to protect it at all costs.
 You can still get the content of the movie while making it less scary, a light on during it won’t kill you.
-Keep this in mind next time the occassion comes up.
+Keep this in mind next time the occasion comes up.
 It might just save you some sleep.